 Something I have observed in my work over the last few years is that many genuinely competent, highly productive developers are tricked by their very skill into undertaking projects that, though ultimately successful to a degree, produce outcomes much poorer than had they simply integrated with a third-party platform.
-Oftentimes immense leverage can be gained simply by knowing what not to build.
+Learn what you need to know about the paystubs Oftentimes immense leverage can be gained simply by knowing what not to build.

 One of the very wonderful things about the moment that we live in is how many mature platforms – both open source and closed, community-driven and commercial – we have at our disposal.

 Consider the case of content management.
 There are many precedents of publications that maintain their own in-house content management systems (to name a few: New York Times, The Guardian, Vox).
 Even if your business is publishing, however, I would argue that to maintain an in-house CMS is likely a very inefficient allocation of resources that will most likely produce a far worse outcome (both in usability for content managers and in the velocity of product development) than to work atop an established one.